List of cults of personality: Japan

 During the Second World War, the Japanese government maintained a cult of personality around Hirohito, continuing a trend of mythologizing the Japanese Emperors as of divine origin.
 However, this was ended after the Second World War and the Humanity Declaration of Hirohito.

 A small cult of personality exists for the assassinated Prime Minister Shinzo Abe among some sectors of the Japanese right, seeing him as a martyr to the cause of Japanese nationalism.
 Many in the Japanese left and center criticized his memorial service as a form of cult of personality.
 A shrine dedicated to him is currently being constructed in Nagano prefecture.

+Daisaku Ikeda, president of Soka Gakkai's international offshoot Soka Gakkai International, has been the frequent targets of criticism for fostering a cult of personality centered around himself.

 Kazakhstan

 The former first President Nursultan Nazarbayev is the subject of a state sponsored personality cult in Kazakhstan, where he has assumed the title "Leader of the Nation".
-After the president's resignation, the Parliament of Kazakhstan voted to rename the capital, Astana, into Nur-sultan as a 'tribute'.
+After the president's resignation, the Parliament of Kazakhstan voted to rename the capital, Astana, into Nur-Sultan as a 'tribute'.
 The city's previous name was restored in September 2022.